-Upon motion duly made and seconded and motion made by Francis Casey, Article 25.
-Chairman Board of Selectmen, it was Unanimously Voted for the Town to direct the Board of Selectmen to establish and charge an Agricultural Commission to represent the Town of Carver's agricultural community and interests, and to act fully thereon.
+(By the Police Chief) - Article 24.
+To see if the Town will vote to raise and appropriate or transfer from available funds, borrow or lease the sum of Forty-Two Thousand (\$42,000.00) Dollars for the purpose of purchasing cruiser Mobil Data Terminals for the Police Department or take any action relative thereto.
+(By the Police Chief) - To see if the Town will vote to direct the Board of Selectmen to establish and Article 25. charge an Agricultural Commission to represent the Town of Carver's agricultural community and interests, and to act fully thereon.
 The Board of Selectmen and said Commission, once appointed, shall develop a work plan to guide its activities.
 Such activities shall include, but not be limited to, the following: serve as facilitators for encouraging the pursuit of agriculture in Carver; promote agricultural-based economic opportunities in the town; act as mediators, advocates, educators, and/or negotiators; act in an advisory capacity on farming issues for established town committees and departments; pursue all initiatives appropriate to creating a sustainable agricultural community; and encourage the pursuit of agriculture as a career opportunity and lifestyle.
 The Commission membership shall consist of nine (9) residents appointed by the Board of Selectmen; seven (7) shall be actively engaged in farming and two (2) shall be interested in farming.
 The terms shall stagger on three year intervals with the initial terms being three members for three years, three members for two years, and three members for one year, and three years thereafter.
 Up to five (5) non-voting alternates, who have an interest in farming, may also be appointed by the Board of Selectmen; each for a one year term, and/or take any other action relative thereto.
 The Board of Selectmen shall fill a vacancy based on the unexpired term of the vacancy in order to maintain the cycle of appointments, based on the recommendations of the Commission.
 Whereas, the Town committees are faced with agricultural issues; whereas, the Town department heads are faced with sensitive agricultural decisions.
+(By the Board of Selectmen) - Article 26.
+To see if the Town will vote to raise and appropriate or transfer from available funds, or borrow the sum of Ten Thousand (\$10,000.00) Dollars to procure a Needs/Design Study for the Police and Fire Departments or take any action relative thereto.